Header Banner

-How To: Make authentic Mexican sugar skulls to celebrate the Day of the Dead
+How to Make authentic Mexican sugar skulls to celebrate the Day of the Dead

 El Dia de los Muertos, or Day of the Dead, is, despite what its name may imply, not a spooky holiday.
 The Mexican celebration takes place two days after Halloween, on November 2nd, and involves visiting the graves of your loved ones and communing with them through "shared" food.